aaronbloomfield/ccc/hws/arbitrage/index.md

 ***YOUR FINAL PROGRAM SHOULD PRODUCE NO OTHER OUTPUT*** other than the result of calling the `output()` function, above.

 If there are no profitable transactions available, then pass in 0 for the first two parameters; the values of the last two parameters do not matter in this case.
 When a transaction is made, then one of `ethAmt` or `tcAmt` should be negative -- that's the one that is being sold.
 The other should be positive, and is how much of the other you received for that exchange.
-These values should be the amount of coin being bought or sold, and without all the decimals (so 1.5 TC rather than 15000000000 TC).
-The prices for ETH and TC are pulled from `config` dict, so they do not have to be passed into this function.
+These values should be the amount of coin being bought or sold as a floating-point number, and without all the decimals (so 1.5 TC rather than 15000000000 TC).
+The prices for ETH and TC are pulled from `config` dictionary in `arbitrage_config.py`, so they do not have to be passed into this function.
 The `fees` and `holdings_after` parameters should be in USD.

-The `fees` value that you are reporting is just the USD value of the Ethereum transaction fees PLUS the DEX fees (amount withheld times its price).
+The `fees` value that you are reporting is just the USD value of the Ethereum transaction fees.
+The DEX fees were deducted from the amount obtained.

 ### Testing

-When testing your code, don't worry about getting the $x$, $y$, and $k$ values exactly correct for a test if you want to test a particular situation -- you can just have them close enough to test that situation.
-To see if your program makes the right decision, for example, you can hard-code those values in the arbitrage_trading.py program and print out the results to see if it computed the correct values to trade.
-Trying to get all the DEXes deployed and configured exactly will be very frustrating if you are trying for exact values.
-Instead, make a few transactions to the various DEXes from *another* account to get the $x$, $y$, and $k$ values to differ between the different DEXes.
-The provided [Arbitrage.sol](Arbitrage.sol.html) ([src](Arbitrage.sol)) contract performs a few initial trades, but you may need to do more for your testing.
-The `arbitrage_trading.py` program is then called to see if any profitable trades can be made.
+To see if your program makes the right decision, you can hard-code the $x$, $y$, and $k$ values in your arbitrage_trading.py program and print out the results to see if it computed the correct values to trade.

 The geth-config.toml file that you used in the [HW S4: Private Ethereum Blockchain](../ethprivate/index.html) ([md](../ethprivate/index.md)) assignment opens up a web socket.
-Thus, you can use the course connection (which is on the Canvas landing page) or `ws://localhost:8546`.
-You can also set to your geth.ipc file.
-If you either of those last two options (localhost or geth.ipc), be sure to change it back to the course connection before you submit!
+Thus, you can use the course connection (which is on the Canvas landing page) or `ws://localhost:8546`; you have to set `connection_is_ipc` to `False` in this case..
+You can also set to your geth.ipc file, but then you have to set `connection_is_ipc` to `True`.
+These values must be read from the `arbitrage_config.py` file so that we can modify them when we test your submission.

 #### Testing setup